 [slide 16]

-After I applied my dataset to the clocks, I saw a systematic underestimation of the predicted biological ages of my samples across all clocks.
+After I applied the clocks to my dataset, I saw a systematic underestimation of the predicted biological ages of my samples across all clocks.

 Among all epigenetic clocks tested, Horvath’s clock was able to produce predicted biological ages that are as close to the actual chronological ages as possible.
-However, as you can see from the regression plot next to you, it is still not entirely accurate.
+However, as you can see from the regression plot next to you, it is still resulting in large underestimation.
 The y-axis in this plot shows the predicted biological ages and the x-axis shows their actual chronological ages.
-As you can see, some samples such as this [points] shows a 20 years predicted age, which is way lower than their chronological age.
+As you can see, some samples such as this [points] shows a 20 year predicted age, which is way lower than their 50 year chronological age.

 [slide 17]